home Hair & Skin arrow

 If the thyroid gland receives too little iodine, it can no longer produce sufficient hormones.
 And of course it can't let this deficit sit on its hands.
 It immediately wants to compensate for the deficiency: Its plan is to increase its size.

 Hypothyroidism is known as a typical female disease.
-In men, they occur only extremely rarely.
+In men, it occurs only extremely rarely.
 By the way, it affects middle-aged women particularly frequently.

 Especially after childbirth, many women report temporary hypothyroidism.
 On average, four to ten women out of every 100 are affected.
 The good news is that hypothyroidism usually resolves itself.